Cynicollision/express-demo/4-data-access/readme.md

 ## Saving and retrieving MongoDB documents
 This demo shows how to interact with a [MongoDB](https://www.mongodb.com/) database using [Mongoose](http://mongoosejs.com), an object modelling library.

+Note: a MongoDB connection is required for this code sample (see call to `mongoose.connect` in data-access.js).

 ### Installation
 ```
 npm install mongoose